 The facts about eczema

 Unfortunately, bullying can occur because people often don’t understand the condition.
-Key facts about eczema include:
+Whether is childhood eczema or baby eczema, key facts about eczema in children of all ages include:

 - It is an inflammatory skin condition